robind1/TB-pipeline-docs/docs/source/overview.md

 This pipeline is a Nextflow-based workflow designed for TB genomic analysis.
 It processes raw sequencing data (long-read or paired short-read) to identify drug resistance mutations based on the World Health Organization (WHO) database, TB lineages, and generates FHIR-compliant genomics reports.

 It supports data ingestion from multiple sequencing technologies (Illumina and Oxford Nanopore) as well as raw VCF files.
-The pipeline also could ingest processed VCF files from the EPI2-ME platform and the Deeplex® Myc-TB platform (testing).
+The pipeline also could ingest processed report Deeplex® Myc-TB platform (testing).

 ## Key Features
 * **Multi-platform Support**: Processes raw reads and processed data from other platforms.